I would like to start off by saying this extraction procedure is intended for educational purposes only.

 Our goal for the tea phase is to remove the water soluble alkaloids from the seeds using hot and slightly acidic water.

-Know that it'll take about a gallon of water total for every 100 grams of seeds you want to extract and at least four separate boils on those seeds to get all the harmalas out.
+Know that it'll take about 0.5-1 gallon of water total for every 100 grams of seeds you want to extract and at least four separate boils on those seeds to get all the harmalas out.

 (Distilled water is not necessary until the final recrystallizations are performed)